College Basketball Betting Odds

-Check the second tab for current futures odds at Iowa online sportsbooks for teams to win their conference, make the Final Four or win the NCAA Championship.
-Click on any odds to go directly to the online sportsbook, claim your free bets or bonus and open a new betting account.
+Check the feed below for the latest college basketball betting odds at Iowa online sportsbooks.
+(Note: See the full odds board for NCAA basketball in our live odds feed.
+Click any odds to go directly to the online sportsbook, claim your bonus bets or bonus and open a new betting account.

 There are two kinds of college basketball bets that deserve a special mention.

 Futures bets might seem like a confusing name.
-After all, all bets have to do with the future, so it might be difficult to see how these are any different.
+After all, all bets have to do with the future, so it might be difficult to see how they are different.
 However, futures bets have to do with end-of-season results.
 For college basketball, we’re talking about the eventual winners of conference tournaments and March Madness itself.

+In-season futures bets are more practical.
 Take, for instance, these example listings for the Big Ten tournament:

 There are, however, a couple of things to notice about the list.
-The first is that it is comprehensive and includes every single school in the conference.
+The first is that it is comprehensive and includes every school in the conference.
 Futures bets are often recognizable by their long lists of options, and players can bet on any team they like — even if it’s a team with little chance to win, like Nebraska or Northwestern.

 The other thing to see is that each option is a positive moneyline.
-In other words, not one option is actually favored to occur — even the most likely team to win, Iowa, is a 2.5 to 1 underdog to some other school winning.
+In other words, not one option is favored to occur — even the most likely team to win, Iowa, is a 2.5 to 1 underdog to some other school winning.

 Futures listings with no favorite are extremely common.
 The collective chance that one of the other options will prevail is too great for most favorites to overcome, at least in terms of their chances.